nexconnectio/pynnex/docs/usage.md

 8. [Worker Thread Pattern](#worker-thread-pattern)

 ## Basic Concepts
-Pynnex implements a signal-slot pattern, allowing loose coupling between components.
+PynneX implements a signal-slot pattern, allowing loose coupling between components.
 Core ideas:

 - **Signal**: An event source that can be emitted.
 - **Slot**: A function/method that responds to a signal.